Immediate-Mode-UI/Nuklear/Readme.md

 * Ensure C89 compatibility.
 * The code should work for several backends to an acceptable degree.
+* Check no other parts of `nuklear.h` are related to the PR and thus nothing is missing.
 * Recommend simple optimizations.
   * Pass small structs by value instead of by pointer.
   * Use local buffers over heap allocation when possible.